amendable/website/src/docs/box.md

-import Amendable from '../Amendable'
+import Amendable from './Amendable'

 # Box

-Box is the most basic primitive of <Amendable />.
+Box is the only primitive of <Amendable />.
+The purpose of this component is to accept the props, resolve them through resolvers and pass the resulting props forward.
-Every other primitive builds on this `Box` and passes all the props to this one.

-To stay consistent, it is advisable to use it in places where you'd otherwise use a `div` or `span` HTML tag.

 ```jsx sandbox
 import { render } from 'react-dom'